romanpauk/dingo/test/matrix/README.md

 balanced sources capped at 12 cases, working around a compiler crash without increasing the eight-binary bound or penalizing other toolchains.
 Outer operator and container remain coverage axes rather than compilation boundaries.
+VS2026 x64 additionally emits every case from the fourth resolve and invoke executables as a row-named source in a one-source object-library target when the commented diagnostic arguments in `test/CMakeLists.txt` are enabled.
+The configure log maps each short diagnostic target name to its source, so a compiler crash identifies the exact template instantiation without adding test executables.
+The diagnostic is disabled by default.

+MSVC 19.5x x64 crashes while compiling the otherwise-supported `runtime_container_unique_value_array_shared_pointer_copy_only` projected case for both resolution and invocation.
+CMake disables only those two projected cases for the 19.5x and newer compiler series on x64 until the compiler issue is revisited; all other toolchains keep them enabled.
 Generation also writes
 `build/test/generated/matrix/dependency-composition-coverage.md`.
 This
 build-local diagnostic records supported cases, functionality gaps, and